-- Pursue a new lease with DOE for the portion of their water rights that will not be used by the chromium interim measure project (983.391,662.39 ac-ft/yr). - Renegotiate the contract that LACWU has with DOE for supplying water to LANL before it expires in 2019. - Secure services of a water rights attorney to advise and plan for water rights acquisition (availability of pre-1907 water rights, return flow credits, costs, time to secure, potential litigation). - Pursue return flow credits as identified in the 1999 return flow study (SWC, 1999). - Evaluate and quantify pumping effects on the Rio Grande from the current water production regime and explore potential changes in pumping amounts and locations in order to be prepared to address OSE concerns during a potential water rights transfer application process. - Meet with the OSE to discuss priority administration and the number and amount of water rights that are senior to the LACWU's water rights.
+- Pursue a new lease with DOE for their water rights (1,662.39 ac-ft/yr). - Renegotiate the contract that LACWU has with DOE for supplying water to LANL before it expires in 2019. - Secure services of a water rights attorney to advise and plan for water rights acquisition (availability of pre-1907 water rights, return flow credits, costs, time to secure, potential litigation). - Pursue return flow credits as identified in the 1999 return flow study (SWC, 1999). - Evaluate and quantify pumping effects on the Rio Grande from the current water production regime and explore potential changes in pumping amounts and locations in order to be prepared to address OSE concerns during a potential water rights transfer application process. - Meet with the OSE to discuss priority administration and the number and amount of water rights that are senior to the LACWU's water rights.